Alberto Mercado: Amateur boxing career

 In 1978, Mercado represented Puerto Rico at the 1978 Central American and Caribbean Games held at Colombia.
 He won gold at these games and participated in a world cup tournament.
 Hoping to become the first Puerto Rican ever to win a gold medal at an Olympic Games, Mercado moved to Cuba periodically; there he trained hard towards that goal.

 Around that era, Mercado befriended and worked alongside one of Jose Celso Barbosa's children; he criticized the Puerto Rican government which was led by Carlos Romero Barcelo of the Statehood supporting New Progressive Party and was fired from his job and taken by Puerto Rico Olympic Committee President German Rieckehoff Sampayo to live in Mexico for a while.

 Mercado was one of only three American citizens to participate in the 1980 Olympics celebrated in Moscow, Soviet Union, bearing the flag of and competing in boxing for Puerto Rico after having won the gold medal at the 1979 Pan American Games.
 The other two were also representants from Puerto Rico and boxers: Luis Pizarro and José Angel Molina.

+During a 2021 Interview with Cuban-Puerto Rican journalist Jesus "Chu" Garcia on YouTube, Mercado remembered how he and his fellow Puerto Rican boxers Pizarro and Molina were the first delegates of any kind to arrive in Russia and how he flew on Aeroflot from Cuba to Russia to get there.